miwlodar/mw-notes-app/README.md

 - Separate roles for users and admin (admin can access and delete all notes)
 - BCrypt password encryption
 - all CRUD operations for notes
-- basic frontend using Thymeleaf (REST API calls also possible)
+- basic frontend using Thymeleaf

 DB pre-populated with the following seed records: